 The Minister of Energy and Resources, through the Ministry of Business, Innovation and Employment, administers the Crown Minerals Act 1991.
 The purpose of the Act is to promote prospecting for, exploration for, and mining of Crown-owned minerals for the benefit of New Zealand.

-The Permit holder has been granted a minerals permit (Minerals Mining Permit 41808) by the Minister of Energy and Resources pursuant to section 25 of the Act to undertake Mining operations in and on the Land.
+The Permit holder has been granted a minerals permit (Minerals Mining Permit 41808) by the Minister of Resources pursuant to section 25 of the Act to undertake Mining operations in and on the Land.

 Minerals Mining Permit 41808 is classified as a Tier 1 permit pursuant to section 2B of the Crown Minerals Act 1991.

-The Permit holder pursuant to section 50 of the Crown Minerals Act 1991 has requested an Access Arrangement in respect of the Land described in the First Schedule to conduct Mining operations.
+The Permit holder has applied under the Fast-track Approvals Act 2024 for approvals to conduct Mining operations, including a request for an Access Arrangement under section 59 of the Crown Minerals Act 1991 in respect of the Land described in the First Schedule.
+Pursuant to section 96 of the Fast-track Approvals Act an Access Arrangement granted under that Act has the same force and effect for its duration, and according to its terms and conditions, as if it were granted, issued or entered into under the Crown Minerals Act 1991.

-Pursuant to section 61(1)(c)(1AA) of the Crown Minerals Act 1991 the decision of whether or not to enter into an initial a variation to an existing access arrangement Access Arrangement in relation to a Tier 1 permit is with the Ministers.
+Pursuant to section 61(1)(c)(1AA) of the Crown Minerals Act 1991 the decision of whether or not to enter into an initial a variation to an existing access arrangement in relation to a Tier 1 permit is with the Ministers.
 Minister of Conservation, except if the variation is to allow for the purpose of significant exploration or mining activities.

-Pursuant to section 61(1AAB) the Minister of Conservation has determined that the activities are not significant exploration or mining activities.
-As such the decision of whether or not to enter into this variation to the Access Arrangement is with the Minister of Conservation.
+Pursuant to section 61(1AAB) of the Crown Minerals Act 1991 the Minister of Conservation has determined that the activities are not significant exploration or mining activities.

 Although this Access Arrangement is entered into by the Ministers, on behalf of His Majesty the King Her Majesty the Queen, the administration of the Access Arrangement together with matters relating to the Permit Holder's access to, and use of the Land is the responsibility of the Department.
 The Ministry of Business, Innovation and Employment is responsible for matters relating to the minerals permit.